Rockypocky77/ChancifySATPrep/sat3.md

 A) all educational institutions demonstrate identical characteristics and outcomes without variation
 B) schools encounter distinct challenges reflecting the specific needs and circumstances of their student populations
-C) comparative analysis never provides meaningful insights into educational quality or effectiveness
+C) comparative analysis rarely provides meaningful insights into educational quality or effectiveness
 D) standardized assessment instruments are unavailable for evaluation purposes and cannot be used

 The author questions applying "market logic" to education because

-A) market mechanisms inevitably produce systemic failures in all contexts and always fail
+A) market mechanisms tend to produce systemic failures in many contexts and often fail
 B) educational outcomes involve intricate long-term processes that resist immediate assessment
 C) parents demonstrate insufficient concern for their children's welfare and neglect responsibilities
 D) competitive dynamics have no legitimate role in educational systems and should be eliminated